5 FinTech Trends In 2023

 MaybeWorks expertise in FinTech

-One of the last projects MaybeWorks developers have assisted in was Fintech and SaaS application that allows users to manage and organize their subscriptions in one place.
-The main idea of the client was to code and successfully deliver to the market a brand-new FinTech SaaS application based on the MEAN tech stack.
+One of the last projects MaybeWorks developers have assisted in was a Fintech and SaaS application that allows users to manage and organize their subscriptions in one place.
+The main idea of the client was to code and successfully deliver to the market a brand-new FinTech SaaS application based on the best tech stack for SaaS.
 The development process was based on an Agile approach with multiple iterations.
-With our assistant, the client received NodeJS/Angular11 web application that allows the user to:
+With our assistance, the client received a NodeJS/Angular11 web application that allows the user to:

 • Get full information about subscriptions